steffytw/Go_study/README.md

 - *Executable package* – Only main is the executable package in GoLang.
 A .go file might belong to the main package present within a specific directory.
 We will see later how the directory name or the .go file name matters.
 The main package will contain a main function that denotes the start of a program.
 On installing the main package it will create an executable in the $GOBIN directory.

 - *Utility package*– Any package other than the main package is a utility package.
 It is not self-executable.
 It just contains the utility function and other utility things that can be utilized by an executable package.

+## Advantages

+Golang has many advantages, including:
+Fast execution: Golang compiles directly to machine code, resulting in faster development and execution than other languages.
+Concurrency: Golang's built-in support for concurrent programming allows developers to write efficient code that can handle thousands of concurrent connections.
+Scalability: Golang's concurrent programming model makes it easy to create scalable applications.
+Easy to learn: Golang's syntax is similar to C, and it has a smaller syntax and fewer features than many other programming languages.
+Garbage collection: Golang's garbage collector automatically cleans up allocated memory space that is no longer needed.
+Comprehensive tools: Golang comes with a set of tools that make coding easier for developers.
+Active developer community: Golang has a large and growing community of developer